Study Abroad Opportunity: United Kingdom

 Excursions & Highlights

-• Visit the physical settings of some of the most important authors in the English literary tradition, including Shakespeare, the British Romantic poets, and Charles Dickens
+- Visit the physical settings of some of the most important authors in the English literary tradition, including Shakespeare, Wordsworth, and current poet laureate Carol Ann Duffy

-• Excursions to Liverpool, Manchester, the Lake District, and Stratford-Upon-Avon
+- Excursions to Liverpool, Wales, the Lake District, and Stratford-Upon-Avon

 Dates and Deadlines